Saving mothers and babies through earlier screening and better care

 Two alternatives – PlGF as a single marker or sFlt-1/PlGF ratio

-PlGF alone compared to sFlt-1/PlGF ratio for preeclampsia rule-in and rule-out has a comparable performance, and both options are equally recommended for clinical use.
-In addition to sFlt-1/PlGF ratio, PLGF alone, with concentration based cut-offs, could provide more simpler and affordable alternative to dual biomarker testing.
+PlGF alone and sFlt-1/PlGF ratio have comparable performance for preeclampsia rule-in and rule-out, and both options are equally recommended for clinical use.
+However, PLGF alone, with concentration based cut-offs, could provide simpler and more affordable alternative to dual biomarker testing.

 Using PlGF has additional advantages.
 Studies have shown that PlGF is a good marker (decreased serum PlGF level) for identifying pregnancies with placental insufficiency including fetal growth restriction and/or stillbirth.